Artlima1/low_power_faceID_max78000/README.md

 ## Introduction

 Our project aims to use the image capture capabilities of the MAX78000_FTHR to detect if there's significant change in the monitored area.

-The board will be fixed at the location you want to monitor, when something happens in the  area, the picture will be sent to a PC through UART connection and then uploaded to a cloud storage.
-The user can get the image from the cloud.
+Together with a ESP32 board, the system reacts to a change in the environment and sends the picure take to a cloud storage.
+Fixed at the location you want to monitor, it provides a low power solution to many different projects.

 ## Requirements